knative/serving-operator/README.md

 [an `Install` custom
 resource](deploy/crds/serving_v1alpha1_install_cr.yaml).

-The optional `spec.namespace` field denotes the target namespace for the installation, and the optional `spec.config` field can be used to set the corresponding entries in the Knative Serving ConfigMaps.
-The `status` field will contain a list of the resources the operator installs and their version.
+The optional `spec.config` field can be used to set the corresponding entries in the Knative Serving ConfigMaps.
+Conditions for a successful install and available deployments will be updated in the `status` field, along with a list of the resources the operator installs and their version when its `Ready` condition becomes "True".

 The following are all equivalent, but the latter may suffer from name conflicts.